jaison5/IEEE-AIoT/README.md

 ---

-## 🤝 Contributing
+## 🤝 Collaborating
-Contributions are welcome!
+Collaborating are welcome!
 You can:

 Submit pull requests